jwlondon98/vulkangameproject/README.md

 1. Pistol - Left click to shoot
 2. Machine Gun - Hold left click to shoot without having to reclick
 3. Shotgun - Shoots down all 3 lanes on click.
 When player has shotgun, hostages can be saved without changing lanes.

-### BUGS
-There are few game-breaking bugs that are inconsistent.
-I have unfortunately not been able to fix them yet:
-1. The game fails to get a free descriptor set at times.
-Unsure of how to fix this.
-Error stating cannot allocate any more descriptor sets prints out.
-2. gf3d_vgraphics_render_end has a bug where vkQueueSubmit returns an unsuccessful result.
-Printed Error: "failed to submit draw command buffer!"